 - Assume the best of your partner.
 S/he will want to live up to your good expectations.

 - If your partner puts on a few pounds, don’t just tell them to lose weight.
 Look at what’s changed and help them handle that situation better.
-Encourage your partner to take a walk with you without mentioning losing weight as an objective.
-Praise him/her more.
-The psychological boost can help eject your partner from their funk.

 Have relationship goals